 Kraushaar recommends setting up a specific time each week that allows you both to talk about more difficult topics, such as money, sex, and trust so that these don’t bleed over into all of your interactions.

 Learn to compromise

 All relationships require give and take.
 When you’re living in close quarters, being accommodating of their needs and preferences without sacrificing your own can help foster more happiness and fulfillment.

 For example, maybe you stay a little later the gym on Tuesdays and Thursdays, while they hang out with a friend on Mondays and Wednesdays.

 Spend time with friends outside of your relationship

-Spending time with friends can have a powerful effect on your personal emotional health and can help strengthen your personal identity.
+Spending time with friends can have a powerful effect on your personal mental health and can help strengthen your personal identity.

 Remember, staying connected to your partner means having a life outside of your relationship.

 Engage in affectionate physical contact

 Kraushaar encourages couples to regularly hug each other in a fully present and connected way.
 Holding hands or hugging releases oxytocin which can reduce stress and boost your mood.

 If you’re not on great terms right now, this might be easier said than done.
 Try starting slow — simply putting your hand on theirs can help to show that you still care.